 Wanna break up with store-bought salad dressing?
-Try my take on an easy, all-purpose, homemade sun-dried tomato vinaigrette.
+Try this easy, all-purpose, homemade sun-dried tomato vinaigrette.

 It’s no secret that store-bought salad dressings aren’t exactly good for us.
 Most brands use poor quality oils, unnecessary sweeteners, starches, chemical stabilizers, and preservatives.
 Yikes.
 Not the kind of stuff I personally wanna douse my greens with.